Training Courses

 COURSE OUTLINE

-Week 3/4/5: Personal Development: Workshops in personal development skills, budgeting, planning, health and wellbeing and activities to broaden confidence, such as self-defence classes.
-REHIS Food Hygiene Certificate will be gained.
+Week 3/4/5: Personal Development: Workshops in personal development skills, budgeting, planning, health and wellbeing and activities to broaden confidence.

 Week 6: Outdoor Adventures: A chance for the group to try out new activities using their new team-working skills and gaining self-confidence.
 Activities will be suited to team members’ physical abilities.